Load Several/Multiple EPR Data/Spectra Files Simultaneously

 norm.list.add = rep(list(c(10,7)),times = 4),

-origin = "winepr")
+origin = "winepr"

 #

-## multiple `Xenon` EPR spectra related to one powder sample (m = 8 mg)
+## multiple `Xenon` EPR spectra related to one powder

-## where several instrumental parameters are changed
+## sample (m = 8 mg) where several instrumental parameters

-## at once, the file names (files are stored in the actual directory)
+## are changed at once, the file names (files are stored

-## start with the "R5228_AV_powder_", function returns all spectral data
+## function returns all spectral data in `tidy` (long)

-## in `tidy` (long) table format
+## table format

-readEPR_Exp_Specs_multif(name.pattern = "R5228_AV_powder_",
+name.pattern = "R5228_AV_powder_",

-dir_ASC = ".",
+dir_asc_bin = ".",

 dir_dsc_par = ".",